Derneburger

 Website design

-Derneburger is not a mass-market vodka, it's a heritage spirit distilled in a 13th-century monastery in Germany, with a bottle label designed by a renowned contemporary artist.
+Derneberger is a premium heritage spirit distilled in a 13th-century monastery in Germany, with a bottle label designed by a contemporary artist.

 Role